anasty123/DeepCorrect/README.md

 ## Code
-Due to a patent pending for DeepCorrect, our pretrained DeepCorrect models will be made available for academic purposes upon request.
+Due to a patent pending for *DeepCorrect*, our pretrained *DeepCorrect* models will be made available for academic purposes upon request.
 Please email Tejas Borkar (tsborkar@asu.edu) for any questions.